Disney Plus review: How does it stack up?

 There will also be a new series that centres around additional Marvel characters in the form of Ms Marvel, Moon Knight and She-Hulk.

-Disney Plus also includes 29/30 seasons of The Simpsons, which hopefully indicates Disney will look to leverage Fox's gigantic content library to help fill out the Disney+ library even more as we move into 2020.
+Disney Plus also includes 29/30 seasons of The Simpsons, which hopefully indicates Disney will look to leverage Fox's gigantic content library to help fill out the Disney+ library even more as we move into 2020.- Multiple profiles means you’ll be able to simultaneously stream content on up to four registered devices at any given time.

 Disney+ Design & User Interface